UmassJin/Leetcode/Design/OS_concepts/Cloud_Computing/NonSQL_Cassandra_Chord.md

                * for each key-k, use k hash functions to map to the bit map and set as 1
                * false positives
                * never false negatives
+               * Hash the keys need to check and then check in bloom filter whether it exist or not

       * Compaction
          * Data updates accumulate over time and SStables and logs need to be compacted